 Kimo’s Maui – Lahaina

 Kimo’s has always been a family favorite of ours.
 Located in Lahaina next to all the shopping on Front Street, this restaurant not only has amazing food but also beautiful ocean views.
 Our waitress was very informed and understood celiac and cross-contamination.
 I was assured they had a separate gluten free prep area, and all their baked fish items are baked in their own individual pans.
-Not many gluten free menu items, but our server also discussed what additional items could be made gluten free.
+Not many gluten free menu items, but our server also discussed what additional items could be made gluten free (just ask!).
 I had the Kimo’s style baked fish and subbed mashed potatoes for my side.

-The Mill House – Waikapū
+The Mill House – Waikapū (NOW CAFE O’LEI)

 If anyone understands celiac, it’s The Mill House.
 A lovely farm-to-table restaurant located at the Maui Tropical Plantation with some very pretty views, this is a must-try during any stay in Maui.
 No separate gluten free menu but our waiter immediately came over to discuss which items on their menu were celiac-safe.
 Also another great place that chose the language “celiac-safe” rather than “gluten free.”